VICS-CORE/stats/docs/_posts/2020-06-25-sevaml-insights.md

 We are using a RNN (Recursive Neural Network) for making the predictions.
 We take true data from all the countries that have seen the pandemic for more than 90 days, (more than 160 as of now) and divide it into two buckets in the ratio 7:3.
 The first bucket is used to train the network and the second bucket is used to validate the results.
 If the error is converging during the training process then it means the network is learning.
 If the validation accuracy is good then we know that the network has learnt well.
 Once we evaluate the accuracy of these two steps as good, the model is in essence an universal approximator.
 Now the data for India is the test data which is never shown to the network during the training and validation phase.
 If the back test of the predictions for India is above certain accuracy, then we consider further evaluation of the model.

 #### Where are you sourcing your data from?
-We are currently finding daily updates from [owid] and [covid] sites.
+We are currently finding daily updates from [Owid][owid]{:target="_blank"} and [Covid][covid]{:target="_blank"} sites.
 We are in the process of adding more data from more sites if we get reliable and open data.
 The accuracy of our results depends on the quality of the data and with the granularity that we need across all the countries of the world.
 Finding such sources is always a challenge.

 #### What are the inputs and outputs to your model?
 Initially we built an univariate model where the daily confirmed cases was the only variable dealt with.
 But now we are considering CARD (Confirmed, Active, Recovered and Death) and are building multivariate models where we can add many correlated variables as inputs.
 There is a single output for the multivariate model and we have to build a multitasking model to get all the relevant outputs.

 #### What is your technical set up?
 We are running python code in Jupyter notebooks.
 Our code is open source and hosted on GitHub.
 We are using PyTorch API for the RNN and Neptune as our experiment management system.
 We are using Google Cloud for computation.
-The web App is modified from the [covid] code base which is built on React Framework.
+The web App is modified from the [Covid][covid]{:target="_blank"} code base which is built on React Framework.
 Our blog is hosted on GitHub Pages using Jekyll.

 #### Why don’t you try time series prediction?
 Time series prediction works well with cyclical variables.
 For eg, consumer appliances are sold during holiday and festive seasons.
 So even if we are not aware of the cause, we can see the patterns in the sales numbers every year.
 There is no precedent to this pandemic and we do not have sufficient data to detect patterns for this Novel virus.